Ten Basic Gun Safety Rules for Safe Gun Handling

 Hey, a day at the range can be a lot of fun, and it’s easy to get distracted when you’re having a good time.
 This is when many mistakes with guns are made, and nothing ends fun faster than a negligent discharge, especially if it hurts or kills someone.

-Keep your mind on what you’re doing, and don’t hesitate to correct other folks who might be getting careless.
+Keep your mind on what you’re doing, and don’t hesitate to correct other folks who might be getting careless by reminding them of these gun safety rules.
 Their gun-handling affects you and everyone else around you, and in the end their goal is the same as yours: To have a good time and make it home safely without causing any harm.